MaryamAdmz/CapstoneProject/README.md

 ## Baseline Model
 For the baseline model, we chose Logistic Regression, a simple yet effective method that can handle multi-class classification.
 After training and testing the model on the dataset, the following results were observed:
 | Model Name          | Accuracy   | Precision  | Recall 	   | F1_Score   |
 |---------------------|:-----------|:-----------|:-----------|:-----------|
 | Logestic Regression | 0.6860     | 0.6843     | 0.6860     |  0.6825    |

+This shows that the model performs consistently across accuracy, precision, recall, and F1-score, without strongly favoring either class.
+The similar values across metrics suggest the model is fairly balanced.
+However, there’s still room to improve, and trying further tuning, better feature engineering, or different models like decision trees, random forests, or XGBoost could help increase its performance.
 ###Simple Model/Score the Model
 ###Improving the Model
 ###Next Steps and Recommendations